cdiggins/type-inference/README.md

 For example: `!T.((T []) -> Num)` encodes the type of a function that accepts convert

+# Top-Level Type Operators

+There are three top-level type operators provided:

+1. Application  - Given a function type, and the type of the arguments, returns the output type.
+2. Composition  - Given two functions types (f and g) returns a new type representing the composition of the two functions.
+3. Quotation    - Given a type x generates a row-polymorphic function that will take any type (a) and return the pair a and x.

 # Row Polymorphism

 Two sequences of types of different lengths can be unified if they are encoded as type lists with a type variable in the tail position.